Join our community for carers

 Try to get enough sleep.
 Lack of sleep can affect your concentration and ability to make decisions.
 It can also make you feel depressed and increase your risk of some health conditions.
-Talk to your GP for advice or medication.
+If you're worrying about lack of sleep, make sure you talk to your GP for advice or medication.

-Ask about the many aids and adaptations that are available (e.g. hoists, rails).
-Make sure you are trained in using them correctly.
+If you're going to be helping someone move around, make sure you understand how to manage this without injuring yourself.
+Ask about the many aids and adaptations that are available, for example hoists and rails, and ensure sure you are trained in using them correctly.

-Some tumours can affect a person's ability to control their behaviour and emotions, leading to aggressive behaviour.
+Some tumours can cause personality changes, affecting their ability to control their behaviour and emotions.
+Sometimes this can lead to aggressive behaviour.

 You are entitled by law to a carer's assessment by the local authority to assess your own needs.
 This includes any help that would maintain your own health and also balance caring with other aspects of your life.

-Get everything in writing - this ensures less confusion and less is forgotten.
+Make sure you get everything in writing!
+This ensures less confusion and less is forgotten.

-Find out about any financial assistance that is available to you.
+If money is a concern for you, find out about any financial assistance that is available to you or the person you care for.
 This is an important part of looking after yourself and relieving your stress.

 Being a carer is not easy.
 It can be physically and emotionally demanding and may have been thrown on you with no time to adjust.